puppetlabs/puppet-docs/source/pe/3.2/install_uninstalling.markdown

 : Display a help message.

 `-n`
-: Run in `noop` mode; show commands that would have been run during uninstallation without running them.
+: Run in `noop` mode; show commands that would have been run during uninstallation without actually running them.

 `-y`
 : Don't ask to confirm uninstallation, assuming an answer of yes.